ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Connection -> Received<messageData, messageContext>
 ~~~

 A Received event indicates the delivery of a complete Message.
-It contains two objects,
-the received bytes as messageData, and the metadata and properties of the received
+It contains two objects, the received bytes as messageData, and the metadata and properties of the received Message as messageContext.
-Message as messageContext.
-See {{msg-context}} for details about the received context.

-The messageData object provides access to the bytes that were received for this Message,
-along with the length of the byte array.
+The messageData object provides access to the bytes that were received for this Message, along with the length of the byte array.
+The messageContext is provided to enable retrieving metadata about the message and referring to the message, e.g., to send replies and map responses to their requests.
+See {{msg-ctx}} for details.

 See {{receive-framing}} for handling Message framing in situations where the Protocol
 Stack provides byte-stream transport only.